Prototyping your Frontend: How to mock responses in API Management?

 </return-response>

-Here, I am taking the actual query parameters provided in the request and implementing all the operation logic of my backend API dynamically inside my policy… pretty cool!
+Here, I am taking the actual query parameters from the request and dynamically implementing all the operation logic of my backend API inside my policy… pretty cool!

 #1 Azure Monitoring Platform